vikboyechko/googlecalendar/README.md

 - Customizable fonts to fit your visual preference
 - Smart marquee that only scrolls for long text
 - Centered display formats for better readability

+## Event Selection Logic

+The app intelligently selects which event to display following this priority:
+1. **Current events** - Events happening right now are displayed first
+2. **All-day events** - If no current events, displays today's all-day events
+3. **Upcoming events** - If no current or all-day events, shows the next event scheduled for today
+4. **Hide when empty** - If no events are happening today, the app disappears entirely

 ## Setup